 The Association has a branch office in the United Kingdom.
-The branch is established in the United Kingdom as a branch of an Overseas Firm under supervision of the UK Prudential Regulation Authority (PRA).
+The branch is established in the United Kingdom as a branch of an Overseas Firm under supervision by PRA (The Prudential Regulation Authority of United Kingdom).

 Gard AS - the Association's insurance agent